 Promotion of Products/Services: Consistent with our previous policy, one email per quarter is allowed for a member promoting his/her product. [insert your own policy here, this is just an example]

 Promotion of Events: Emails about events should be limited to events that are a clear fit with the overall vision.

 Thank you for officially registering for [insert community name]!
-Throughout the next few weeks, we'll stagger next steps to get everyone setup.
-The most important thing to do right now is get comfortable with the space.
-The first big project won't start until everyone is onboard.
+Throughout the next few weeks, we’ll stagger the next steps to get everyone set up.
+The most important thing to do right now is to get comfortable with the space.
+The first big project won’t start until everyone is on board.